 Up and Down with the Inflatable NYC Skyline

-Another special thing about the canal parade are the many bridges all boats have to pass.
-Which means: The inflatable NYC Skyline had to be brought up and down in between the bridges.
-Always accompanied by the singing and dancing crowd along the Grachten and on top of the bridges.
-But some of the bridges are even so low, that everyone had to sit or even lay down to not bump their heads against the underside of the bridges.
+Another special thing about the canal parade is the many bridges all boats have to pass.
+This means: The inflatable NYC Skyline had to be brought up and down in between the bridges.
+Always accompanied by the singing and dancing crowd along the canals, called Grachten in Dutch, and on top of the bridges.
+But some bridges are even so low that everyone had to sit or even lay down not to bump their heads against the underside of the bridges.
 The reward for doing that: The view of the canals surrounded by peacefully celebrating LGBTQ+ people and allies is every time again spectacular!

-Along the route, visitors and spectators getting more and more creative to get a front raw seat with a view.
+Along the route, visitors and spectators getting more and more creative to get a front-row seat with a view.
 Of course, after entering the Jordaan, people living in their houseboats have the best time (and view) ever!
-But actually strechted over the whole Prinsengracht, everyone was welcome to celebrate in their own watercrafts, swimming rings, and rafts of any kind.
-In 2019, this is supposed to be different with a ticket system and zones since it became over the years quite crowded and therefore dangerous for the audience but also for the canal pride boat captains.
+But actually stretched over the whole Prinsengracht, everyone was welcome to celebrate in their watercraft, swimming rings, and rafts of any kind.
+In 2019, this is supposed to be different from a ticket system and zones since it became over the years quite crowded and therefore dangerous for the audience but also for the canal pride boat captains.